hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

     probe 'a/(get/any b)/1/((get b) + 1)
 ]
 ```
-But I can't find a name for it í ½í¸• Any ideas?
+But I can't find a name for it ğŸ˜• Any ideas?

 [17:57:12](#165211903250kAtmD:gitter.im) <greggirwin (Gregg Irwin)>:
 If the goal is to make a mess of the code, ala obfuscation, call it `messify`.
 If it has a different purpose, like working around compiler issues, just use `do`.